 Filing a claim usually comes at a difficult time in a homeowner’s life, so they definitely don’t want to deal with a time-consuming or convoluted process to get their home or belongings replaced.
 Before purchasing any policy, homeowners may want to check with current and former customers of the company to find out how their claims experiences went.
 Another good source is checking reviews with the Better Business Bureau.
 The goal is to find a company that pays claims in a timely manner without a lot of red tape or delays.
 If there are reviews stating policyholders had to wait for claims payments or repeatedly had to reach out to the company for updates, that is likely a red flag.

 How much is flood insurance?
 When determining flood insurance costs, homeowners will want to find out what discounts the insurance companies offer on flood insurance coverage.
 Many insurance companies offer discounts to policyholders who buy more than one insurance policy from them, such as homeowners and car insurance.
 While some insurance companies list all of their available discounts on their website, many others do not, so it’s crucial for the homeowner to ask the insurance company for a full list of discounts.
 There may be unexpected discounts, such as a discount for paying for the policy in full at the time of purchase, signing up for paperless billing, or enrolling in automatic payments.
+Homeowners looking for the cheapest flood insurance available will want to explore all the discount opportunities available to them.

 Deductibles are the amount the homeowner is responsible for when filing a claim.
 For instance, if the deductible is $2,000 and the claim is for $50,000, the insurance company will pay $48,000 and the homeowner will be responsible for the remaining $2,000.
 The amount of the deductible varies, and it can typically be changed if needed.
 Typically, the higher the deductible, the lower the insurance premiums are on the policy.
 When choosing a deductible, homeowners will want to consider how much money they will have available to pay out of pocket in the event of a claim.
 They might find it easier to pay for a higher insurance premium over time so they can have a lower deductible.